 Licensing and Insurance

 All drivers of vehicles on the trails need to have a valid drivers license.
 All vehicles need to have valid insurance to operate on public roads as required by state in which they are registered.

-New for 2022: all vehicles are required to have an FRS or GMRS radio.
+All vehicles are required to have an FRS or GMRS radio.